Permanent Residency

 After Permanent Residency/Green Card is Approved

-For any international student, scholar, faculty, or staff of UA, upon approval of your Permanent Residency, please make sure to update ISSS by submitting a copy of the front and back of your Green Card to international@ua.edu or bringing a copy in-person to 105 BB Comer Hall.
+For any international student, scholar, faculty, or staff of UA, upon approval of your Permanent Residency, please make sure to update ISSS by submitting a copy of the front and back of your Green Card (or I-551 Immigrant Visa Stamp if PR was granted at the Consulate/Embassy) to international@ua.edu or bringing a copy in-person to 105 BB Comer Hall.

 ISSS will update your immigration records in Banner, notify HR of the updates for I-9 reporting purposes, and will make sure your SEVIS Record is updated properly for those on F or J visa status.